RagedUnicorn/wow-classic-gearmenu/README.md

 #### GearSlot Size

 Every GearBar can have a different size for its GearSlots.
-You could for an example have a GearBar with very big trinkets and another with smaller slots for less important items.
+You could, for example, have a GearBar with very big trinkets and another with smaller slots for less important items.

 ![](docs/gm_options_gearslot_size.gif)

 #### ChangeMenu Size

-The size of the ChangeMenu can be configured individual from the GearSlot size.
+The size of the ChangeMenu can be configured independently of the GearSlot size.

 ![](docs/gm_options_changemenu_size.gif)